-I didn’t give food or body image a second thought until my first year at UNC; we were learning about the SNAP (Supplemental Nutrition Assistance Program).
+I didn’t give food or body image a second thought until my first year at UNC, we were learning about lower income people of color.
+Specifically, I remember learning about SNAP (Supplemental Nutrition Assistance Program).
 I was so intrigued by it.
 That’s where my interest really began.
-Once COVID-19 hit I was sent home to finish my first year of grad school.
+Once COVID-19 hit I was sent home to finish my first year of Grad School.
 I was feeling incredibly down.
-Then I received an email saying that Dr. Goode was looking for a research assistant.
+Then I received an email saying that Dr. Goode was looking for a Research Assistant.
 I thought “sure, why not?
 I can better myself while at home!”
 So, I applied without knowing exactly what kind of research I would be doing for and with her.
-Upon our initial interview, I learned that we would be doing a research project about binge eating in Black women.
+Upon our initial interview I learned that we would be doing a research project about binge eating in black women.
 What a perfect match?!
 I was so excited!

 So that’s it, that’s how I became involved with Dr. Goode’s research and the Living F.R.E.E.
 Lab and a little bit about me and my background.